Microsoft-community/Community-website/src/wiki/windows-insiders.md

 <img src="./img/windows-insider/run.png" width="400px">

 ::: tip
-You might be prompted with the User Account Control popup, click yes or enter an adminstrator's username and password to continue.
+You might be prompted with the User Account Control popup, click yes or enter an administrator's username and password to continue.
 :::

 2. Go to the following registry key: `HKEY_LOCAL_MACHINE/SOFTWARE/Microsoft/WindowsSelfHost/UI/Visibility`